Market Makers – What You Should Know

 Market makers are broker-dealer firms that provide pricing for ETFs and liquidity in the secondary market.
 The leading market maker will maintain a bid-ask spread and accept orders from other brokerages for purchases and sales of the ETFs for which they make a market.
 Market makers often carry a small, long inventory of shares in the ETFs to fulfill the orders received.
 When the demand for shares exceeds inventory, market makers place an order with their preferred authorized participant (AP) partner to create new shares of the ETF in the primary market.
 The AP delivers these shares to the market maker to complete the order.
 In the reverse, if enough shares are requested to sell, then the market maker will place a redemption order with their AP partner to redeem shares in the primary market.

 ETFs need to have at least one market maker before listing their product.
 This market maker will act as lead and participate in the seed event.
 Being the lead market maker on a product introduces additional risk for the market maker.
 They need to adhere to exchange rules and are required to always offer liquidity and pricing.
 The leading market maker will look for ways to expand the relationship with other services they can offer the issuer.
 Often other market makers will price and provide liquidity shortly after an ETF lists, though if the market maker is not acting as lead, they are not required to consistently price and provide liquidity.

-What will a market maker ask about during an introduction?
+What will a primary market maker ask about during an introduction?

 - Seed Capital: Is the issuer bringing their own assets with which they can buy the seed shares in the secondary market shortly after listing?
 This reduces the risk to the market maker’s balance sheet and their inventory costs.